Blindsmyth/ableton-blackbox/PAD_MAPPING.md

 **Audio tracks map sequentially AFTER** the Simpler/Sampler pads, continuing from wherever those left off.

-The script fills pads in order: **Simpler/Sampler first, then Audio clips, then empty pads** to fill up to 20 total.
+The script fills pads in order: **Simpler/Sampler first, then Audio clips, then empty pads** to fill all 16 pads.

 ---